-1) The site has a single staircase that provides a means of escape and is 855mm in width.
+1) The site has a single staircase that provides a means of escape and is 855mm.

-- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form a means of escape are dead ends - 4) The means of escape are protected to prevent the spread of fire and smoke. - 5) The only communal doors within the block are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their daily checks.
-Defective closing devices are reported to an external contractor. - 6) The front final exit door has a door entry system installed.
+- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - None of the corridors that form part of the means of escape are dead ends - 4) The means of escape are protected to prevent the spread of fire and smoke. - 5) The only communal doors within in the block are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) The front final exit door has a door entry system installed.
 These systems are designed to fail safe i.e. door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building. - 7) Automatic smoke ventilation is not employed. - 8) Communal windows can be opened without the use of a key.
+This prevents residents being locked in or out of the building. - 7) Automatic smoke ventilation is not employed.

+8) Communal windows are operable without the use of a key.

-9) Communal areas are kept free of flammable items.
+- 9) Communal areas are kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
-There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed

-- 10) Emergency lighting is provided to communal landings and stairs.
-Checks are done monthly by Sandwell MBC in house electrical team or approved contractor. - 11)Service cupboards are not FD30s rated but are lockable and will be upgraded as part of a future program. - 12) The surface coatings to the communal areas are Class 0 rated. - 13) All floors have S.M.B.C. fitted carpet.
-Due to the fact SMBC specified and managed the installation of the carpets it has been presumed that it is Class 0 fire rated. - 14) Plastic conduit has been used in communal areas for cable runs.
-This will be removed as part of a future upgrade program.
+There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 10) Emergency lighting is provided to communal landings and stairs.
+Checks are done monthly by Sandwell MBC in house electrical team or approved contractor. (refer to section 9) - 11) Service cupboards are not FD30s rated but are secured and will be upgraded as part of a future program. - 12) The surface coatings to the communal areas are Class 0 rated. - 13) All floors have Sandwell MBC fitted carpet.
+Due to the fact SMBC specified and managed the installation of the carpets it has been presumed that it is class 0 fire rated. - 14) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put-Unless Policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 15) Plastic conduit has been used in communal areas for cable runs.
+This will be removed as part of a future upgrade program. - 16) Individual flat doors are FD30s rated. (refer to section 10)